rikkih/docker-kali/README.md

 ## Running

-Firstly, if you're using this to connect to a TryHackMe room, set an environment variable called `OPENVPN_CONFIG_PATH` to your OpenVPN config file:
+Firstly, if you're using this to connect to a TryHackMe room, set an environment variable called `OPENVPN_CONFIG_PATH` to your OpenVPN config file.
+Secondly, create a password for sudo privileges and store this in an environment variable called `KALI_ROOT_PWD`.
+This is for using `openvpn`.

 ```
 $ export OPENVPN_CONFIG_PATH=~/.my-open-vpn-config.ovpn